marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-static-analysis.rst

   function known to be async-signal-unsafe (such as ``fprintf``) is called from a signal handler.

+  See `CWE-479: Signal Handler Use of a Non-reentrant Function <https://cwe.mitre.org/data/definitions/479.html>`_.

 .. option:: -Wanalyzer-unsafe-call-within-signal-handler

   Default setting; overrides :option:`-Wno-analyzer-unsafe-call-within-signal-handler`.